markabadi/amarcord/memories.md

 + (JB) We would sit in Jon-o's living room and do the ol' replace-the-vodka-with-water routine.
 Then go out tipsy and meet up with Jon-os older (I think?) high school friends (names?).
 Remember something about them having a blender in their kitchen.
 Can't remember if we joked about that or if a kitchenaid blender just really owns the space.
     + Jon-o, JB

++ (Mark) One time at an overnight youth group event at AJ — we must have been 8 or 9 — we were both wearing sweatpants made up a game where we would see who could slide farther on our knees on the smooth wooden floor.
+Can hardly remember who else was there, but we blew the rest of the kids out of the water.
+I remember that after a few rounds I began ceremonially bowing to you before each slide, which you were convinced unlocked a god-tier level of sweatpants-sliding skill.
+    + Jonathan, synagogue kids